oguska/php-login-advanced/README.md

 - [How to setup latest version of PHP 5.5 on Debian Wheezy 7.0/7.1 (and how to fix the GPG key error)](http://www.dev-metal.com/setup-latest-version-php-5-5-debian-wheezy-7-07-1-fix-gpg-key-error/)
 - [Notes on password & hashing salting in upcoming PHP versions (PHP 5.5.x & 5.6 etc.)](https://github.com/panique/php-login/wiki/Notes-on-password-&-hashing-salting-in-upcoming-PHP-versions-%28PHP-5.5.x-&-5.6-etc.%29)
 - [Some basic "benchmarks" of all PHP hash/salt algorithms](https://github.com/panique/php-login/wiki/Which-hashing-&-salting-algorithm-should-be-used-%3F)

-## Themes / User Interfaces / Styles

-Bookmark the highly related partner-project "[php-login-styles](https://github.com/panique/php-login-styles)" which will host beautiful themes for all the php-login versions.
-Currently this is only a placeholder, the project starts in 2014.

 ## License